 (5) Any person who has elected or who is deemed to have elected to pay monthly deductions may at any time

 (a) pay the remaining outstanding amount in one lump sum; or

-(6) The amount of the reduction that may be recovered under subsection 59.1(6) of the Act shall be recovered in the following order:
+(6) The amount of the reduction that may be recovered under subsection 59.1(6) and section 63.1 of the Act must be recovered in the following order: